 The hourly rate calculation

-To calculate the hourly rate, the annual working time must be used as a basis.
+To calculate the hourly rate, the annual working hours must be used as a basis.
 The annual working hours are the hours worked in a year.
 The days off, such as weekends and public holidays, are therefore subtracted from the 365 days in the year and the result is multiplied by the daily hours.

-The service provider calculates that around a third of its working time will be spent on these internal tasks.
+The service provider calculates that around a third of his working time will be spent on these internal tasks.
 The new calculation would therefore be to first multiply the 220 days by the 8 hours and then divide by 3.

 Rounded up, this results in 587 productive working hours per year.
 Divided by the 12 months – also rounded up – that is 49 productive working hours per month.